dkalpesh91/iOSWeatherApp/README.md

 # iOSWeatherApp
 This app developed with swift and applying MVVM design pattern.
-This are screen shots for application.
+These are screen shots for application.